shree998/Campus-Expert/submissions/NathanKurt/module-1/community-assessment.md

 ## Assessing Your Community's Needs

-Fully understanding the needs of your community is a complex concept that will likely take lots of time, conversation, and observation.
-Depending on your situation, you may already have a great idea for what your community needs.
-You may not, and that's OK.
-We will go over these questions and topics during module 1 webinars, which you can find in the README.md for this module.
-Here are some things to keep in mind when assessing your community and hoping to grow it.

-Please write down your
-- Answers to these questions for current community
-- Answers to these questions for **an ideal version** of your current community
-- Ideas on how to improve in each category

 ### Definition
 Students at Michigan State University and Lansing area interested in growing and becoming part of the tech community